prashcr/prashcr.github.io/_posts/2015-08-06-quick-guide-to-irc.markdown

 update_date: 2016-01-18
 ---

-In my [previous post](http://prashcr.xyz/productivity/2015/08/04/seeking-help-and-rubber-duck-debugging/) about seeking help, I mentioned trying IRC when other avenues have failed.
-I also realized that many may not be familiar with IRC (as I was, not too long ago), so here's a post that'll help you get started.

-I myself only started using it a few weeks back, whenever I needed help.
+I myself only started using IRC a few weeks back, whenever I needed help.
 I just figured out things as they were needed, along the way.
 It would've certainly helped if I had an explanatory guide to follow at the time.

 I don't want to write a full feature article on IRC, because it's already been covered pretty well by others.
 I suggest reading [this tutorial](http://code.tutsplus.com/tutorials/irc-is-back-heres-your-starter-guide--net-31369) first.